-- 7.1 Plastics: Determine the damage to plastic components.
+- 7.1-1 Plastics: Determine the damage to plastic components.
 Identify the nature of the problem and complete appropriate repair.
-Describe the types of plastic repair procedures, emphasizing the conditions that require each type of procedure.
+Describe the types of plastic repair procedures, emphasizing the conditions which that require each type of procedure.
 Select the appropriate repair procedures and justify the selection. - a.
 Identify the types of plastics; determine repairability.
 (HP-I) - b.
 Clean and prepare the surface of plastic parts; identify the types of plastic repair procedures.
 (HP-I) - c.
 Repair rigid, semi-rigid, or flexible plastic panels.
 (HP-I) - d.
 Remove or repair damaged areas from rigid exterior composite panels.
 (HP-G) - e.
 Replace bonded rigid exterior composite body panels; straighten or align panel supports.
 (HP-G)

-8. New Trends and Data Analysis
+8. -New Trends and Data Analysis

-- 8.1 Hybrid: Apply Automotive Electrical Theory, Hybrid, and Electrical Safety realities in the collision repair work. - 8.2 Driver Assist Systems: Understand how Advanced Driver Assist Systems and Operations impact collision repair work. - 8.3 Team Project with Data Analysis: As a team, identify a problem related to the program of study as a whole.
+8.1-1 Hybrid:: Apply Automotive Electrical Theory, Hybrid, and Electrical Safety realities in the collision repair work.

+- 8.2-2 Driver Assist Systems: Understand how Advanced Driver Assist Systems and Operation Operations impact collision repair work. - 8.3 Team Project with Data Analysis: As a team, identify a problem related to the program of study as a whole.
 Research and utilize the Engineering Design Process to design a solution.
 Document the following steps in an engineering design notebook for inclusion in the program portfolio.
-When possible, connect the problem to an existing SkillsUSA event.
+When possible, connect the problem to an existing SkillsUSA event. - f.

-- a.
 Problem Identification: Brainstorm specific problems and challenges with the program of study.
 Conduct basic research to understand the scope and implications of the identified problem.
-Identfy one problem as a focus area. - b.
+Identfy one problem as a focus area. - g.
 Research and Analysis: Conduct in-depth research on chosen topics related to the problem.
-Locate and analyze a dataset related to the problem. - c.
-Review the Stages of the Engineering Design Process: Define the problem, research, brainstorm solutions, develop prototypes, test and evlauate, and iterate.
-Consider constraints such as cost, efficiency, and environmental impact during the design process. - d.
+Locate and analyze a dataset related to the problem. - Review the Stages of the Engineering Design Process: Define the problem, research, brainstorm solutions, develop prototypes, test and evlauate, and iterate.
+Consider constraints such as cost, efficiency, and environmental environmental impact during the design process. - i.
 Project Implementation: Assign specific roles within the design teams (e.g., project manager, researcher, designer, tester).
 Design a solution tailored to address the identified problem or scenario.
-Document progress through design journals, sketches, diagrams, and digital presentations.
-(Note: Prototype is optional in the Year 2 course.) - e.
-Presentation and Reflection: Showcase the problem and solution to the class.
+Document progress through design journals, sketches, diagrams, and digital presentations presentations.
+(Note: Prototype is optional in the Year 2 course.) - j.
+PresentaionPresentation and Reflection: Showcase the problem and solution to the class.
 Share the data that was analyzed and how it affected the solution.
 Discuss the design process and challenges.
 As a class, critically evaluate the effectiveness and feasibility of the solutions and propose potential improvements.

-- ASE Education Foundation standards for Collision Repair and Refinish. - P21: Partnership for 21st Century Skills - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.
+- Automotive Service Excellence (ASE) Education Foundation standards for Collision Repair and Refinish. - P21: Partnership for 21st Century Skills Framework for 21st Century Learning - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.